Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 | Y00000 | The barcode of your document didn´t contain your address, turn your document and scan the front. | **Only Custom UI:** Scanned Barcode (e.g. US Driver License) does not contain address information.
 Show hint and/or call `retryAfterError` |
 | Z00000 | You recently scanned the front of your document.
 Please flip your document and scan the back. | **Only Custom UI:** Backside of the document was scanned but most likely the frontside of the document was detected.
 Show hint and/or call `retryAfterError` |

 The first letter (A-J) represents the error case.
-The remaining characters are represented by numbers that contain information helping us understand the problem situation.
+The remaining characters are represented by numbers that contain information helping us understand the problem situation ([x][yyyy]).
 Please always include the whole code when filing an error related issue to our support team.

 ## Custom UI